1950 Empire Aristocrat #M89559

 UK member with Greek Cypriot heritage, living in London.

-Relatively new to the hobby - Bought an Everest Mod 90 after watching a Violet Evergarden anime in December 2021.
+Relatively new to the hobby - My first machine was an Everest Mod 90 that I bought after watching a Violet Evergarden anime in December 2021.

 My absolute favourite remains (just) my 1939 Royal KMM.
 For me, it's both the prettiest and the "warmest" to type on.
 It has "Majik" (with a nod to Sandy1)